-- Be competent and ethical engineers practicing in a diverse range of activities
+1. Have evolved into competent and ethical engineers practicing in a diverse range of current and emerging activities

-- Be recognized for their capability, creativity, and application of knowledge
+3. Demonstrate capability, creativity, leadership, and application of knowledge

-- Be independent and critical thinkers who identify problems and develop effective solutions
+4. Be critical thinkers, both independently and as members of a team, who identify problems and develop effective solutions

 ME Program Student Outcomes (ABET)